Millenáris (park): Ganz Works foundry

 Abraham Ganz founded the Ganz Works foundry in Buda in 1844, where the Foundry Museum stands today.
 The small plant grew into a major mechanical engineering company in one year.
 After Ganz's death, the factory was further developed by András Mechwart, a mechanical engineer.
 In 1878, Mechwart established the electricity department within the framework of Ganz és Társa Vasöntő és Gépgyár Rt.
 The workshop was first developed into a plant in one of the courtyard buildings on Kacsa Street in the 2nd district, and then into the former Király-malom main street building.

 The Ganz factory soon became known worldwide for its production of electrical systems, and its electrical products and equipment became one of the world market leaders for two decades.

 The building on Lövőház Street, the then world-class electrical engineering factory, was built in 1897, where more than two thousand people worked at that time.
-In 1906, the factory became independent and operated under the name of Ganz's Electricity Co. until 1929, when it was severely suffered from the competition by its international rivals.
-Meanwhile, in 1911–12, a large assembly line was built, which promotes the place for the future as a monument of the national industrial and cultural-historical heritage.
+In 1906, the factory became independent and operated under the name of Ganz Electricity Co. until 1929, when it suffered severely from the competition by its international rivals.
+Meanwhile, in 1911–12, a large assembly line was built, which secured its place as a future monument of national industrial and cultural-historical heritage.

-Ganz achieved further recognition and success as a leading company in domestic electrification, which started in the 1920s, and as a result of its successful modernizations, it was able to record international success again for a short time.
-The company emerged from the crisis through the Kanto-system locomotives of large-scale electrification, Ratkovszky's voltage regulators, various Jendrassik engines and turbines, but soon the success was terminated by World War II.
+Ganz achieved further recognition and success as a leading company in domestic electrification, which started in the 1920s.
+Thanks to its successful modernization efforts, the company also experienced a brief return to international prominence.
+It emerged from the crisis through the Kanto-system locomotives of large-scale electrification, Ratkovszky's voltage regulators, and various Jendrassik engines and turbines.
+However, this renewed success was cut short by World War II.

 After World War II, the factory was eventually rebuilt and became independent again in 1949 under the name Ganz Electricity Factory.
 After experiencing numerous organizational changes, its name was shortened to Ganz Electricity Works in 1963.
-The large company was producing for an increasingly narrow market, and it was significantly pushed back by the lack of substantial developments, although it still retained the company's former name with some competitive products in the international market.
-The slowdown in in-house development, the gradual lag behind the world standard, then the decline in efficiency, and last but not least, the reorganization of the markets put the company in a crisis situation.
+The large company was producing for an increasingly narrow market, and it was significantly hindered by the lack of substantial developments, although it still retained some of its reputation with competitive products in the international market.
+The slowdown in in-house development, the gradual lag behind the world standard, then the decline in efficiency, and last but not least, market reorganization put the company in crisis.

-The establishment of Ganz Ansaldo Villamossági Rt with the involvement of foreign capital in 1991 was a temporary way out, but the production gradually decreased, and then the relocation of the capital's factory to the countryside began.
+The establishment of Ganz Ansaldo Villamossági Rt with the involvement of foreign capital in 1991 provided a temporary solution, but the production gradually decreased, and then the relocation of the Budapest factory to the countryside began.
 The electricity company continued to operate under the name Ganz Transelektro Rt. from 2000.
-At the same time, work began on the former central factory to establish the Millennium Park.
+At the same time, work began on the former central factory to create Millennium Park.